fieldtrip/website/tutorial/mouse_eeg.md

 You see that this is not what you would expect as the electrode positions are not aligned with the skull surface.
 This is because they are not expressed in the correct coordinates.
 We can fix this by specifying the known location of the anatomical landmarks.
 We again use the **[ft_headcoordinates](/reference/utilities/ft_headcoordinates)** function with the input variables `bregma`, `lambda`, and `midsagittal`.

 - The bregma point should be at at [0, 0, 0].
-- The lambda point should be at [0, y, 0] aligned with anterio-parietal axis.
+- The lambda point should be at [0, y, 0] aligned with the anterio-parietal axis.
 - The midsagittal point should be at a location inside the brain compared to the electrode array, so a little bit down.

     bregma      = mean(loc(11:12, :));
     lambda      = mean(loc([27 28 33 34], :));